_____________________________________________

 • TM practice is secular and not faith-based—it's a technique for direct experience.

-• It's scientific because every principle associated with the practice is verifiable by direct experience and scientific research
+• TM is scientific because every principle associated with the practice is verifiable by direct experience and scientific research.

 FACTS:

-• Just as yoga postures were derived from the ancient Vedic tradition and are practiced by people of all religions in a non-conflicting, secular context, TM practice is universal and non-religious; to enjoy the technique, one is not urged to embrace any particular belief system or philosophy.
+• Just as yoga is practiced by people of all religions in a non-conflicting, secular context, TM practice is universal and non-religious.

-• According to Vedic and Sanskrit scholars, mantras such as those used in TM practice are not "names of Hindu gods" as sometimes claimed by anti-meditation advocates on the Internet.
-Even if certain people were to ascribe religious meaning to mantras, that would be irrelevant to TM practice, which uses specific mantras or sounds in an innocent, natural way that is devoid of meaning.
+• According to Vedic and Sanskrit scholars, mantras such as those used in TM practice are not "names of deities" as sometimes claimed by anti-meditation advocates.
+Even if certain people were to ascribe religious context to particular mantras, that would be irrelevant to TM practice, which uses specific mantras or sounds in an innocent, natural way devoid of meaning.
 In fact, that the mantras not be associated with meaning is fundamental to the effectiveness of the TM technique.